charliecalvert/CloudNotes/Assignments/Ec2RunElvenSite.md

 ## Turn it in

-Submit your elastic IP pointing at your running app.
-I expect to be able to click on links and go to your IP address (sans port) to see your newly styled pages.
+Submit a screen shot of your elastic IP pointing at your running app.
+Or, if you have upstart working, a link to your running app.
+At minimum, I expect to be able to click on links and go to your IP address (sans port) to see your newly styled pages.
+So, any two of the following will fulfill the requirements:

+- Screen shot of your app running on EC2 as it appears after you click the walk button.
+- Link to your running app on EC2
+- Link to a page your created with your app.
+This URL has no port number (30025), it just points at a page you created that is accessible through the Apache Server on the default Port 80.

 [ahtml]: http://www.ccalvert.net/books/CloudNotes/Assignments/ApacheHtml.html
 [ahah]: http://www.ccalvert.net/books/CloudNotes/Assignments/ApacheHtml.html#apache-helpers